-Scottish Suckler Beef Support Scheme (Mainland and Islands) claim form (PDF, Size: 231.6 kB)
+Scottish Suckler Beef Support Scheme (Mainland and Islands) claim form (PDF, Size: 322.1 kB), but please remember online submission is the easiest and quickest way.

 You can also access copies of the claim form from your local area office.
-Completed forms should be sent to your local area office.
+Completed claim forms should be sent to your local area office.
 Details can be found in our Contact Us section

-We will only accept and acknowledge your claim form if you or your agent has:
+We will only accept and acknowledge your claim form if you or your mandated agent has:

 - filled in your Main Location Code, business name and address in section one - filled in the numbers claimed box and location box(es) in section two - signed and dated the form in section three.
-If your claim form has separate pages all must be signed and dated (this may be the case if you print it yourself) - supplied ear-tag numbers (see supporting documents for paper claims below)
+If you provide additional separate pages with your claim form (e.g. a written list of eartags), these must also be signed and dated - supplied ear-tag numbers (see supporting documents for paper claims below)